rfletcher/plex-mlb/README.rst

 0.1.1

-- fix: page subtitles on team, popular and search pages now display current team, keyword or query
+- fix: team, popular and search pages now display current team, keyword or query instead of the word "Search" in the page title
 - new: added standard search icon

 0.1